davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 PMD provides an official plugin for Eclipse, which works well with Apex.
 Install the plugin within Eclipse by following the instructions [supplied by PMD](https://pmd.github.io/latest/pmd_userdocs_tools.html#eclipse)

 Once installed, PMD is controlled in the Project Properties window.
 A custom rule set can be designated here, but the Eclipse plugin also allows for the individual activation and deactivation of specific rules, helping to reduce the need for rule set development.

+Unlike the Visual Studio Code extension, Eclipse's PMD plugin runs on-demand only.
+To run the static analyzer, right-click a source code file, a directory, or a project, and choose PMD->Check Code.
+Static analyzer results are shown in one or more special panes, accessible via Window->Show View->Other->PMD.
+The Violations Outline pane shows a simple list of flagged areas in the code; they're also shown with colored indicators in the source code view's gutter area.

 ## Static Analysis with Continuous Integration: Code Climate